Writer Profile

 Provided by: Mari Nukui

-The G20 Osaka Summit, which President Trump will attend, may become a venue that continues to demand strategic patience from Iran while attributing the responsibility for the increasing tension to Iran.
-If Japan, as the chair country, asks Iran for self-restraint, it must, for the sake of balance, guarantee compensation for the implementation of the agreement and, furthermore, admonish the United States for deepening the crisis.
+The G20 Osaka Summit, which President Trump will attend, may become a venue that continues to demand strategic patience from Iran while attributing responsibility for the increasing tension to Iran.
+If Japan, as the host country, asks Iran for self-restraint, it must, for the sake of balance, guarantee compensation for the implementation of the agreement and, furthermore, admonish the United States for deepening the crisis.

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are as of the time this magazine was published.